iamtheaashish/iamtheaashish.github.io/_posts/2025-05-13-Passed-Class-12th.md

 ![Board Result 2025](/assets/post/image.jpg)

 I have hidden my board roll number and my parents name for obvious reasons, I am the king, all attention shall be towards the king.

+I had never thought I would even pass physics after giving the exam.
+I calculated my marks after coming home, and it was 14.5 roughly, far below 23.5 .
+And mind you I got 42 marks in physics.
+I even got 42 in Biology for which I had studied a lot.
+HOW?